Cheesy Creamed Spinach Recipe

 The most common way is to serve Creamed Spinach is as a side dish, but there are a few other ways you can enjoy it as well.

-Mix it with pasta and you will get a delicious creamy spinach fettuccine (or any other pasta of your choice).
+Mix it with pasta and you will get a delicious dish like spinach artichoke fettuccine (or any other pasta of your choice).

 Just like pasta, you can serve it over rice, quinoa, or another grain.

-You can also use it as a topping for chicken, salmon, or steak.
+You can also use it as a topping for chicken, whole baked salmon, or delicious steak in the oven.

 Make sure to try another version of creamed spinach with mushrooms and white wine sauce.